 Privacy notice - care

-Privacy notice to the people we work for - Collecting and retaining personal information.
+Privacy notice for care customers - collecting and retaining personal information.

 Barony Housing Association is a non-profit making charity.
 We are a Registered Social Landlord, registered with and regulated by the Scottish Housing Regulator.
-We also provide a care service.
-This privacy notice relates to the care service we provide.
+We also provide a care and support service.
+This privacy notice relates to the care and support service we provide.

 Our Data Protection Officer is Ranald Brown who can be contacted on #firstname.lastname@example.org.